 The school is committed to providing support and early help for all our children and families as soon as a problem emerges and before issues worsen.
-The School Offer Leaflet and Information http://www.glosfamiliesdirectory.org.uk/kb5/gloucs/glosfamilies/service.page?id=1Yb8skz9bTg

-Report, outline what SEND is and the school's SEND pathway that is followed to safeguard children who have additional needs, ensuring that barriers are removed so that they can make the progress that is commensurate with their ability.
-See appendices 5 and 6.
+The School Offer Leaflet and Information Report, outline what SEND is and the school's SEND pathway that is followed to safeguard children who have additional needs, ensuring that barriers are removed so that they can make the progress that is commensurate with their ability.
+See appendix 5.

-In addition, the school provides a range of early help to our families and the leaflet setting out what is offered is in appendix 7.
+In addition, the school provides a range of early help to our families and the leaflet setting out what is offered is in appendix 5.
 The role of the family support worker is pivotal to the provision of early help within school and complements the Children and Families Directory, Family Information Service.